• Skip to primary navigation

 As gamebirds, quails have so much to offer.
 They make excellent and sustainable sports birds for hunting and training your German shepherds.

-You can eat or sell their eggs for profit or hatch in incubators for the large population.
+You can eat or sell their eggs for profit or hatch them in incubators for the large population.
 You can also encourage quails to lay more eggs naturally.

 These birds are compact and small, so they don’t make a fuss when kept in the coop or cage.
 They can also do well in chicken coops and rabbit hutches.